 TLAs are qualified and experienced teachers and leaders with expertise in instructional coaching.
 TLAs typically visit Associates and make classroom observations once every two to three weeks, and coordinate and align Associate support between key individuals such as principals, SAMs and in-school mentors.

-Our partner university, Deakin University, provides Associates with direct support via a school-academic mentor (SAM).
+Our partner university, the Australian Catholic University, provides Associates with direct support via a school-academic mentor (SAM).

 SAMs work with Associates to ensure that pedagogical development obtained via the Master of Teaching (Secondary) translates into practise and, ultimately, student outcomes.